-certification course designed for students who have a passion to learn and develop skills necessary to work and advance in the hospitality and foodservice industry.
+The Culinary Arts program is a two-year certification course designed for students who have a passion to learn and develop skills necessary to work and advance in the hospitality and foodservice industry.
 This course will provide students the opportunity to learn basic and advanced culinary skills, in addition to management and customer service skills while working in a commercial kitchen environment and operating a student run restaurant and hosting community events.
 The Culinary Arts program is affiliated with ProStart®, a certification program administered through the National Restaurant Association Educational Foundation (NRAEF), which links students in the classroom to industry, to develop the best talent necessary for success and advancement in today's hospitality and foodservice industry.
 ProStart® also provides students the opportunity for industry certification, college credit and scholarships.
 Successful students will be self-motivated with a passion for food and people, and have skills to work well with others.

-leading to entry-level positions in restaurants, catering and event centers, hotels, country clubs, hospitals, nursing homes, and other hospitality venues.
+Students acquire practical work experience leading to entry-level positions in restaurants, catering and event centers, hotels, country clubs, hospitals, nursing homes, and other hospitality venues.
 Through direct classroom/lab instruction and community-based work experiences, students learn the fundamentals of food preparation, laundry and linen care, catering, and customer service.
 Math and English lessons are integrated into the class, and a strong emphasis is placed on employability skills.
 Counselor recommendation is required for admission to this program.